Transverse minimal foliations on unit tangent bundles and applications: A dichotomy Hausdorff vs Reeb surfaces

-Consider an embedded disk $D$ in $\mt$ whose boundary is $\sigma \cup \tau$.
-The fact that we can choose $D$ to be embedded has to do with the property that the bands $\cB_L$ and $\cB_E$ only intersect at their boundaries $r_1 \cup r_2$, and thus $\cB_L \cup \cB_E$ is a properly (and tamely) embedded copy of $S^1 \times [0,\infty)$, in particular, taking the one point compactification of $\mt$ to $S^3$ we deduce that $\sigma \cup \tau$ bounds a disk and thus is unknotted.
-We denote by $\cV:= \cV(r_1,r_2,\sigma,\tau)$ to the region defined in $\mt$ bounded by $D \cup \cB_L \cup \cB_E$ such that in each leaf inside, it limits only on $\xi$.
-This is a topological ball\footnote{This is a consequence of Schoenflies theorem in dimension 3, see \cite[\S 17]{Moise}.
+We denote by $\cV:= \cV(r_1,r_2,\sigma,\tau)$ the region defined in $\mt$ bounded by $D \cup \cB_L \cup \cB_E$ such that in each leaf inside, it limits only on $\xi$.
+This is a topological ball\footnote{Again, this is a consequence of Schoenflies theorem in dimension 3, see \cite[\S 17]{Moise}.
 Note that the surfaces we are constructing are all tamely embedded by construction (they are piecewise leaves of foliations, and $D$ can be chosen smooth).}.
 We call such a region a \emph{good half region}.